History, tourist information, and nearby accommodation

 The charity boys were taught alongside students who paid a fee to attend.
 Many went on to become apprentices, and a very select few went on to further studies at university; a rarity in the days when only the sons of the nobility could afford to attend university.

 From 1714 until 1876 the school also admitted girls.
-In 1709 the school moved to purpose-built premises on Caxton Street, donated by the Green family of brewers, and closed in 1926.
+In 1709 the school moved to purpose-built premises on Caxton Street, donated by the Green family of brewers.
+The school closed in 1926.

 In 2014 the school building was opened by British designer Ian Stuart as a luxury boutique, specialising in exclusive fashions.